MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

 <a name="#turnitin"> </a>
 ### Turnitin

 Turnitin is a plagiarism detection service.
-This is a third party product or service that is subject to its own terms and privacy policy.
-You are responsible for your use of any third party products and services.
+This is a third-party product or service that is subject to its own terms and privacy policy.
+You are responsible for your use of any third-party products and services.

 This setting is off by default.